Vitamins for a good night's sleep

 Vitamin C

-Important functions: immune system, development of connective and bone tissue
+Important functions: Immune system, development of connective and bone tissue

-Occurrence in food: citrus fruits, peppers, tomatoes, black currants, sea buckthorn
+Occurrence in food: Citrus fruits, peppers, tomatoes, black currants, sea buckthorn

 Vitamin D

-Important functions: bone structure, metabolism
+Important functions: Bone structure, metabolism

-Occurrence in food: fish, eggs, avocado, mushrooms, margarine
+Occurrence in food: Fish, eggs, avocado, mushrooms, margarine

-4. Does a dietary supplement with vitamins make sense?
+4. Does supplementing with vitamins make sense?

 5. Conclusion

-Many B vitamins (especially vitamin B6 and B12), vitamin C and vitamin D can have a decisive influence on sleep and promote sleep quality and quantity.
+• Many B vitamins (especially vitamin B6 and B12), vitamin C and vitamin D can have a decisive influence on sleep and promote sleep quality and quantity.

 Greetings and see you soon!

-2 comments
+3 comments

 Guter Artikel, fein geschrieben Alisia.